 A place to add (or remove) fuel not otherwise required by legislation, at the pilots discretion.

 - Fuel Margin

-Surplus fuel on board.
-Calculated by subtracting the Fuel Required figure from the Ramp fuel.
-Minutes derived using the AWK/Holding burn specified in the aircraft profile.
+Calculated by subtracting the Fuel Required figure from the Endurance fuel or the specified Margin Burn rate as set in the aircraft profile.

 8.9.
 Weight and Balance Planner¶

 The Weight and Balance Planner may be accessed by tapping the ‘W&B’ button at the top right of the screen.
 A typical view is shown in Image 8.14

 The weight and balance tab uses the active W&B profile (set up in aircraft profile).
 Users MUST ensure they are using a correct profile before relying on the W&B sheet.
 Multiple W&B configurations can be defined in a singular aircraft profile.
 Where this is the case, you can select which profile to use using the dropdown box at the top of the W&B sheet.
 Individual station weights can be changed by tapping on them.
 Fuel displays based on the plan sheet start fuel, planned landing fuel (as per last FR on plan sheet), and critically Zero Fuel CG.
 Ramp weight, TOW, Landing Weight, and Zero Fuel Weight are shown at the bottom of the graph colour coded to the plots on the graph.
 Total Moment for the ramp weight is also displayed.
 Where a plot appears outside the envelope it will be shown in RED.
 Each segment of the plan (segment = takeoff to landing) has its own Weight & Balance sheet which can be found by scrolling down the page.
 Where an alternate is specified, the W&B profile shows the alternate as the landing point.